Allegation and Hearing Process

 - PERMANENT REMOVAL FROM UNIVERSITY HOUSING

-A judicial hold is an administrative notation on a student’s internal record.
+A student conduct hold is an administrative notation on a student’s internal record.
 It freezes a student’s record, preventing him or her from registering for classes, dropping and adding courses, and obtaining an official transcript.

-The Judicial Administrator places a hold on a student’s record when that student fails to schedule an appointment, or fails to complete his or her sanctions by the prescribed deadlines.
-A hold may also be placed when a student has a matter pending before the University Judicial Board.
+The Student Conduct Administrator places a hold on a student’s record when that student fails to schedule an appointment, or fails to complete his or her sanctions by the prescribed deadlines.
+A hold may also be placed when a student has a matter pending before the University Student Conduct Board.

 Fine money is put into a separate university account which provides for the funding of a variety of student initiatives and special projects surrounding student conduct.